Third Stimulus Check: How Much Could Your Next Relief Payment Be?

 The amount of a third stimulus check could also be affected by a recipient’s taxes.
 To speed up distribution, the Internal Revenue Service has used the most recent tax filings to determine AGI and, therefore, eligibility.
 AGI changes from year to year, as people receive raises, switch jobs or become unemployed.
 The first relief payment was passed in March of 2020.
 At that point, some people had filed their 2019 taxes and some had not.
 So the check amount could have been based on 2018 or 2019 taxes.
 The second relief payment became law in December of 2020, after most everyone had filed their 2019 taxes.
 So that amount was determined by 2019 tax filings.

 The third relief payment could be signed by early to mid-March of 2021.
 At that time, some people will have filed taxes for 2020.
 Others won’t have.
 That means a third payment could be based on 2019 or 2020 taxes.
 The past year has seen significant unemployment, which often hurts the finances of individual households.
+Many others have seen their hours reduced.
 If one’s AGI changes significantly from one tax filing to the next, so too could the amount of their next stimulus check.

 When might that third stimulus check arrive?
 The administration’s goal is to sign the American Rescue Plan into law by March 14.
 That is also when the current $300 federal unemployment benefit bonus expires.
 Assuming President Biden is able to sign the relief package on March 14, direct deposits would likely start the week of March 22, with checks beginning to arrive the week of March 29.